marmomeni/cGEDs/README.md

-# RShiny2022
+# RShiny2022 App: CGDS (Cancer Gene-expression Drug-Sensitivity) App
-# RShiny2022: Insert Updated Name
 This repository is dedicated to the documentation and management of CGDS (Cancer Gene-expression Drug-Sensitivity) RShiny app (2022).

 ---